 Polaroid Optics 67mm 4-Piece Filter Kit Set

 Another great multipiece set that comes with several filters that you can utilize.
-This is a cheaper option that gives you several filters to have at your disposal when you need it.
-These filters have a durable construction and feature a multi-coated finish to extend the life of your accessories.
+This is a cheaper option that gives you several filters to have at your disposal when you need them.
+These filters have durable construction and feature a multi-coated finish to extend the life of your accessories.

 Polaroid is a well-trusted brand, which makes it no surprise that this filter is a top choice for most photographers.
 Also, the filters come in several sizes, working for a variety of cameras.
 If you want something inexpensive and multipurpose, this is a great set of filters that includes a quality UV filter option.